sam-huckaby/huckabuild/README.md

 composer dev
 ```

-Your Foundry site should now be running at `http://localhost:8000`
+Your Huckabuild site should now be running at `http://localhost:8000`

 ## Quick Start